Capilano Suspension Bridge with Kids: Everything Families Need to Know

 I must admit I was a little panicky about this when I had to carry my toddler back across the bridge on our way out of the park.

-A child stumbling across the Capliano Suspension Bridge in Vancouver
+A child walking down the Capilano Suspension Bridge in Vancouver, Canada

 Once you cross the bridge, stop at the kiosk to grab clipboards, pencils, and listen to the instructions for the kid-friendly scavenger hunt.